Keck TAC Policies and Procedures

 - Should not be given time.
 Reasons could be poor science, does not require Keck, already done and published, definitely beyond the ability of the instruments and telescope, wrong semester.

 Granting time to programs:

 Top ranked proposals generally should be allocated the requested time.
-If the TAC feels that the time is not well justified, e.g. inflated for poor conditions or exposure times not well documented, the TAC may reduce the time allocated.
+If the TAC feels that the time is not well justified, e.g. inflated for poor conditions without a compelling argument why this is needed or exposure times not well documented, the TAC may reduce the time allocated.
 This should be reflected both in the letter grade and well documented in the TAC comments to the PI.
 For proposals with lower rankings, the TAC may consider allocating less time than the PI requested, e.g. give a small amount of time for a program to prove it is feasible.
 This should not be common as it will result in fewer completed programs, fewer publications and generally lower productivity for the telescope.

 Evaluating new LMAP proposals:

 Large Multi-Year Project (LMAP) programs are UC observing projects with well-deﬁned scientiﬁc objectives that require a large number of nights to bring to completion (normally 10 or more nights per semester).
 The UC LMAP program allows projects extending for more than one semester to be carried out with multi-year approval from the beginning.
 LMAPs should generally be directed toward obtaining a high quality, coherent, homogeneous data set that will allow scientiﬁc questions of major importance to be addressed in a thorough, systematic manner.
 Please consult https://www.ucobservatories.org/observatory/keck-observatory/keck-telescope-time-for-lmap-proposals/ for current policies regarding LMAPs.
 The LMAP should not be open ended but have a well justified number of nights to bring the project to completion.
 The LMAP generally should involve a fairly large group of UC collaborators but these need not all be UC nor do they need to be distributed across multiple campuses.